zach-c-d/zachdonsky.xyz/src/pages/projects/chalmerscards/index.md

 <article role="article">

-I spent my winter holiday at Hacklab learning the laser cutter.
+I spent my winter holiday at [Hacklab.to](https://www.hacklab.to) learning their laser cutter.
 For those two weeks, I practically lived there.
-Hacklab's laser was bought with a broken control board, and without any software to operate it. so major parts of the laser itself, and a lot of it's workflow, was built by Hacklab members.
+Hacklab's laser was bought with a broken control board, and without any software to operate it.
+So major parts of the laser, and a lot of it's workflow, was built by Hacklab members.
 It gives the laser a lot of character; And a lot of quirks.
 But by the time school was back on in January, I had developed a workflow for cutting batches of these wooden information cards.

 </article>